-- Remember to deactivate front airbags before you fit a rear-facing baby seat in the front of your car.
-To do this, consult your car’s driver manual.
+- If you fit a rear-facing seat in the front of a car you MUST ensure the front airbag is deactivated.
+To do this consult your car’s manual.

-- Police and car seat expert checks have found the majority of car seats are fitted incorrectly, check the instructions.
+- Police and Trading Standards checks have found the majority of car seats are fitted incorrectly, check the instructions.
 If you don’t have instructions these can probably be found on the internet.

 How To Use Safely

 - There are three common types of child car seats; those with an integral harness, seats with an impact shield and booster seats/cushions.

 - If using a seat with an integral harness make sure the top of the harness is about 2cm below the shoulder of a child in a rear facing seat and 2 cm above the shoulder of a child in a forward facing seat; also the harness should be quite tight so that only two fingers can fit between the child’s chest and harness.

 - If using a booster seat the seat belt should be worn as tightly as possible with the lap belt going from hip to hip (rather than over the tummy) and the diagonal belt should rest on the child’s shoulder rather than their neck.